 Start with assessing how intruders could force their way into your home.

-Ever get locked out of your home?
+Have you ever been locked out of your home?
 Did you have to jump a fence, pry open a window, or force open a door?
 This is a great place to start your planning; bad guys may try to get in the same way.

 Once inside, they have gained the upper hand.
 It will be far more difficult to take back your home and belongings from an individual or group of people who have claimed it for themselves.